-The Department of Communication and Theatre Arts offers the Bachelor of Arts degree in Communication Arts.
+The Department of Communication and Theatre Arts at Fairmont State University offers the Bachelor of Arts degree in Communication Arts.
+This is a liberal arts degree.
+The Department also provides a minor for the students with an interest in communication.

 - Group communication